At least in my opinion! Ha ha ha!

 Me want to go to the store for soda.

-In that case you can see how obvious it is to use “you and I.”
+In that case, you can see how obvious it is to use “Johnny and I.”

 Make sense?
 Here, let’s try it another way.